Optimal Stationary Synchronization of Heterogeneous Linear Multi-Agent Systems: LOCAL OPTIMAL STATIONARY SYNCHRONIZATION

-for all $\xol(t_0)$ and any other $(\mPi,\mGamma)$.
-Based on the periodicity of a stationary solution $\mPi\xol(t)$, it is evident that an optimal pair $(\mPi^*,\mGamma^*)$ with respect to \defref{def_syn}.\ref{def_opt_syn}) must lead to a minimal cost over one period $T$.
-Hence, if \eqref{eq_LMI_cost_T} is true for the solution of \optref{opt_min_trace} it must be equivalent to the solution given by \thmref{thm_opt_syn}.
+Based on the periodicity of any stationary solution $\mPi\xol(t)$, it is evident that an optimal pair $(\mPi^*,\mGamma^*)$ with respect to \defref{def_syn}.\ref{def_opt_syn}) must lead to a minimal cost over one period $T$.
+Hence, it must hold